 What is Hacksaw?

-Hacksaws are fine-tooth saws, originally designed for cutting metal.
-They are hand saws with a C-shaped frame that helps keep the blade under tension.
-These hand tools are made of metal, and can also be framed in U-shaped leaving a space for a thin, wide blade to hold between its spigot (clips).
+Hacksaws are fine-toothed saws, originally designed for cutting metal.
+They are handsaws with a C-shaped frame that helps keep the blade under tension.
+These hand tools are made of metal and can also be framed in a U-shape, leaving a space for a thin, wide blade to hold between its spigot (clips).

-The hacksaw handle is either made of wood or plastic and its frames are designed to be adjusted between 8-, 10-, or 12-inch blades as needed.
-Depending on the cut, hacksaw blades are 14-32 inches per inch, as the denser teeth are suited to smaller objects cutting.
+The hacksaw handle is either made of wood or plastic, and its frames are designed to be adjusted between 8-, 10-, or 12-inch blades as needed.
+Depending on the cut, hacksaw blades are 14-32 teeth per inch, as the denser teeth are suited to cutting smaller objects.

-Hacksaws are design with handle for proper griping while cutting, usually called a pistol grip.
-Also, pins are used to attach the blade with the metal frame.
-This frame may be adjustable to accommodate different sizes of blades while a screw are use to put the thin blade under tension.
+Hacksaws are designed with a handle for proper gripping while cutting, usually called a pistol grip.
+Additionally, pins secure the blade to the metal frame.
+This frame may be adjustable to accommodate different sizes of blades, while a screw is used to put the thin blade under tension.

 Related: 34 Different Benchwork Hand Tools and Their Uses